jmgilman/std-book/src/getting_started/flake.md

 [previous chapter](introduction.md).
 Of note are the following:

 - `cellsFrom`: The cells that make up our _organism_ must be defined in a single folder within our repository.
-It's idiomatic to name this folder esrc/getting_started/flake.mdither `cells` or `nix`.
+It's idiomatic to name this folder either `cells` or `nix`.
 Within this directory, each cell is isolated into a subdirectory, with all of its cell blocks further nested under this subdirectory.
 - `cellBlock`: Each cell consists of one or more blocks which are defined here in list form.
 Recall that cell blocks are _typed_, and the general format for defining them is `(std.blockTypes.<type> "<name>")`; where `<type>` is a valid